-Theme Industry collaboration Barclays' involvement/additional information Climate and sustainability RMI's Center for Climate Aligned Finance (CCAF) RMI Barclays became a Strategic Partner of the RMI (formerly Rocky Mountain Institute) Center for Climate-Aligned Finance, which acts as an implementation partner to banks to align their investments with a net zero future, in 2022.
+Theme Industry collaboration Barclays' involvement/additional information Climate and sustainability PRA/FCA Climate Financial Risk Forum CFRF CLIMATE FINANCIAL RISK FORUM The Climate Financial Risk Forum (CFRF) brings together UK regulators and senior financial sector representatives to share their experiences in managing climate-related risks and opportunities.
+During 2023, Barclays chaired the Climate Financial Resilience Working Group RMI's Center for Climate Aligned Finance (CCAF) RMI Barclays became a Strategic Partner of the RMI (formerly Rocky Mountain Institute) Center for Climate-Aligned Finance, which acts as an implementation partner to banks to align their investments with a net zero future, in 2022.
 In 2023 we participated in and hosted one of RMI's Alignment Forum in-person workshops, seeking to identify best practices within the financial sector.
 In Q3 2023 Barclays became a Founding Consortium Collaborator to support the expansion of RMI's Oil Climate Index plus Gas - a public tool that uses a transparent, standardised methodology to estimate methane and other GHG emissions from equivalent barrels of oil and gas.
 RMI has currently modelled two-thirds of the world's oil and gas assets.
-We also joined the joint RMI and UK Finance Transition Finance Alignment Forum World Business Council for Sustainable Development World Business Council for Sustainable Development Barclays became a member of the Banking for Impact on Climate in Agriculture (B4ICA) in 2021 - an initiative convened by the World Business Council for Sustainable Development that brings together banks and expert partners to develop technical recommendations and practical solutions to align banks' financial portfolios in the food, agriculture, and land-use space towards net zero and Paris Agreement goals.
-In 2023 we contributed to B4ICA's 'Foundational Practices for Banks: Base lining, net-zero target-setting and reporting financed emissions across the agriculture and food value chain' Centre for Climate Energy Solutions (C2ES) C2ES CENTER FOR CLIMATE AND ENERGY SOLUTIONS Barclays joined the Center for Climate and Energy Solutions (C2ES) Business Environmental Leadership Council (BELC) in 2022.
+We also joined the joint RMI and UK Finance Transition Finance Alignment Forum Centre for Climate Energy Solutions (C2ES) CEES CENTER FOR CLIMATE AND ENERGY SOLUTIONS Barclays joined the Center for Climate and Energy Solutions (C2ES) Business Environmental Leadership Council (BELC) in 2022.
 In 2023 we collaborated with C2ES on a range of issues, including participating in their technology working group and co-hosting an event at COP28 on supporting the global climate technology momentum UK Business Climate Hub UK BUSINESS CLIMATE HUB In the final quarter of 2023, Barclays partnered with the UK Business Climate Hub - an online portal supporting SMEs on their journey to net zero.
 Barclays is helping shape and enhance the resources the Hub provides to UK business, ensuring our SME clients' voices are heard and their needs met.
 This new partnership will help each SME client understand why sustainability is important for their business and what 'good' looks like in the context of their industry